TheDuckAI/community-website/README.md

 Add new markdown files in `/posts_` folder in the following format:

 `
-title: Put Your Title Here
+title: Put Your Title Here\n
-author: Jeffrey Deng
+author: Jeffrey Deng\n
 date: May 23, 2023
 `